Empower teachers to become sustainability managers at school

 Sustainability managers @ school

-The partners are all expert in Corporate Social Responsibility and creation of educational tools.
+The partners are all experts in Corporate Social Responsibility and the creation of educational tools.

 The general idea behind this project is to develop a “whole-school approach” to sustainability.

-The “whole-school approach”, very much popular in Australia and US, aims at creating Sustainable Schools communities, where all the school taken together moves to the same direction: implementing a “School Sustainability Strategy”.
+The “whole-school approach”, very much popular in Australia and US, aims at creating Sustainable Schools communities, where all the school took together moves in the same direction: implementing a “School Sustainability Strategy”.

 The role of sustainability manager is becoming among the top searched professions in Europe and internationally.
-Project partners believe that it is time also for European schools to act in this direction and assign such role within its staff.
+Project partners believe that it is time also for European schools to act in this direction and assign such roles to their staff.

-All project results will be available on the project webiste (still under construction): https://www.school-sustainability.eu/
+All project results will be available on the project website (still under construction): https://www.school-sustainability.eu/

 You can follow our activities on the Facebook Page Sustainability Managers at School – @SustainabilityManagers